 You might think that as long as you’re using moisturizer and sunscreen every day, all is well.
 But there are other factors at play here—like genetics and age—that can affect how well your body produces ceramides (and therefore affect how much of them remain in the skin).

-And when it comes to aging itself, there are many reasons why some people lose their ceramides more quickly than others do: dryness due to aging causes more moisture loss from the surface layer of cells; pollution causes buildup on top of dead cells; sun damage damages collagen fibers underneath foundation or sunscreen which may make you more susceptible to aging since they encourage water loss from deeper layers where most repair processes occur; stress leads us into an unhealthy lifestyle with poor eating habits which means less nutrients being taken up by our bodies so they become depleted sooner than normal (which can further exacerbate issues like dryness).
+And when it comes to aging itself, there are many reasons why some people lose their ceramides more quickly than others do: dryness due to aging causes more moisture loss from the surface layer of cells; pollution causes build-up on top of dead cells; sun damage damages collagen fibers underneath foundation or sunscreen which may make you more susceptible to aging since they encourage water loss from deeper layers where most repair processes occur; stress leads us into an unhealthy lifestyle with poor eating habits which means fewer nutrients being taken up by our bodies so they become depleted sooner than normal (which can further exacerbate issues like dryness).